Rights of the River Medway

 After the pilgrimage: Maidstone's Rights of Nature Bill

-The conference did not end with words.
+Thankfully, the conference did not end with words.
 Maidstone Borough Council, energised by the dialogue and the momentum our campaign had built, by working on an innovative Rights of Nature Bill - the first legislation of its kind in the UK.
 The bill proposes formal legal protections for the Medway within the council's jurisdiction, establishing guardian roles and enforceable ecological standards.
 It is a landmark step, and a direct demonstration of what becomes possible when communities, experts, and elected representatives come together around a shared commitment to their river.
 Find out more about the bill here.

 Why these moments matter